People are often put off when they see a rare steak or some pink in their red meat. This is especially true for wild game such as venison.

 Given all the information above, many hunters still opt to eat venison rare, or even raw.

-I should point out that toxoplasmosis is not limited to deer and can be contacted by any raw meat, including beef.
+I should point out that toxoplasmosis is not limited to deer and can be contracted by any raw meat, including beef.
 You can also contract this parasite from cats.

 So with this information in mind, I am like most hunters and eat my premium cuts of venison rare or with some degree of pink.